-8. Leases
+8: Leases

-The Company has two leases related to office equipment and one lease related to office space.
+IDX has two leases related to office equipment and one lease related to office space.
 The two office equipment leases and the office space lease are operating leases.
-The Company's operating leases have varying maturity dates through the year ending 2025.
+IDX's operating leases have varying maturity dates through the year ending 2025.

 Rental payments under operating leases are recognized on a straight-line basis over the term of the lease including any periods of free rent.
-The Company's rental expenses for the six months ended June 30, 2022 and 2021 were \$201,008 and \$189,826, respectively.
+IDX's rental expenses were \$0.2 million and \$0.4 million, for the period January 1, 2022, to August 3, 2022, the year ended December 31, 2021, respectively.

-Future minimum lease payments under noncancelable operating leases (with initial or remaining lease terms in excess of one year) as of June 30, 2022 are:
+Future minimum lease payments under non-cancelable operating leases (with initial or remaining lease terms in excess of one year) as of August 3, 2022, are (in thousands):

-Operating Leases
+Future Payments

-Years Ending December 31:
+Years ending December 31:

-2022 (remaining quarters) \$ 265,900
+2022 (Remaining quarters) \$ 178

-2023 149,363
+2023 149

-2024 47,856
+2024 48

-Total minimum lease payments \$ 463,119
+Total minimum lease payments \$ 375

-9. Redeemable Convertible Preferred Stock
+9: Redeemable Convertible Preferred Stock

-(a) Series A-1 Redeemable Convertible Preferred Stock
+Series A-1 Redeemable Convertible Preferred Stock

-On July 29, 2016, the Company's board of directors approved the issuance of up to 6,000,000 shares of Series A-1 preferred stock, par value \$0.0001.
-The original issuance price of the Series A-1 preferred stock was \$0.85.
-Series A-1 preferred stock is recorded at the maximum redemption value per the agreement in redeemable convertible preferred stock on the consolidated balance sheets.
+On July 29, 2016, IDX's Board of Directors approved the issuance of up to 6,000,000 shares of Series A-1 preferred stock with a par value \$0.0001.
+The original issuance price per share of the Series A-1 preferred stock was \$0.85.
+Series A-1 preferred stock is recorded at the maximum redemption value per the agreement in redeemable convertible preferred stock on the Consolidated Balance Sheets.